-- 1. Read General Rules - Only 4-H/FFA who have met the requirements of the electric, small engine or wind energy projects are eligible to exhibit. - 3.
-Articles that have been in use should be cleaned for exhibit. - 4.
-Each article, except cords and lights, exhibited must be accompanied by the plan, blueprint, working drawings, sketch, original construction magazine article or original schematic and equipment available at the time of judging for actual testing of the exhibit - 5.
-No hand dipped solder may be used on exhibits. - A sheet of operating instructions should be furnished for any exhibit not self explanatory.
-Exhibit must be operable. - 7.
-Projects must be operable using only 110 or 120V AC or battery power.
-If battery power is required batteries must be furnished. - 8.
-Exhibitors may enter a maximum of four (4) exhibits.
+- Read General Rules - Only 4-H who have met the requirements of the electric, small engine, or wind energy projects are eligible to exhibit. - Articles that have been in use should be cleaned for exhibit. - Each article, except cords and lights, exhibited must be accompanied by the plan, blueprint, working drawings, sketch, original construction magazine article or original schematic and equipment available at the time of judging for actual testing of the exhibit - No hand-dipped solder may be used on exhibits. - A sheet of operating instructions should be furnished for any exhibit not self-explanatory.
+The exhibit must be operable. - Projects must be operable using only 110 or 120V AC or battery power.
+If battery power is required batteries must be furnished. - Exhibitors may enter a maximum of four (4) exhibits.
 No two (2) exhibits may be the same. - Molded pre-formed plugs are acceptable in classes K1802 and K1803 but not in classes K1800 and K1801. - Champion and Reserve Champion ribbons may be awarded in each unit.
-Grand and Reserve Grand Champion may be selected from Champions.
+Grand and Reserve Grand Champions may be selected from Champions.